-Common stock offered by selling stockholders 25,735,497 shares of our common stock including: up to (i) 16,162,319 shares of common stock, par value \$0.001 per share, held by the selling stockholders, (ii) 1,559,438 shares of our common stock issuable upon exercise of Series B warrants held by the selling stockholders at an exercise price of \$2.48 per share, (iii) 2,673,652 shares of our common stock issuable upon exercise of the 2011 stock offering (the "Stock Offering") warrants held by the selling stockholders at an exercise price of \$0.78 per share, (iv) 3,755,562 shares of our common stock issuable upon exercise of consulting firm warrants held by the selling stockholders at an exercise price of \$0.01 per share, (v) 1,120,499 shares of our common stock issuable upon exercise of placement agent warrants held by the selling stockholders at an exercise of placement agent warrants held by the selling stockholders at an exercise of placement agent warrants held by the selling stockholders at an exercise of stock issuable upon exercise of our common stock issuable upon exercise of stock agent warrants held by the selling stockholders at an exercise of stock issuable upon exercise of our common stock issuable upon exercise of stock agent warrants held by the selling stockholders at an exercise price of \$0.78 per share, (vi) 464,027 shares of our common stock issuable upon exercise of upon exercise of stockholders at an exercise price of \$2.48 per share.
-Our common stock issuable upon the exercise of Series A Warrants are not being offered because they have been either exercised and converted into common stock or expired as of May 28, 2013.
+Common stock offered by selling stockholders 25,735,497 shares of our common stock including: up to (i) 16,162,319 shares of common stock, par value \$0.001 per share, held by the selling stockholders, (ii) 1,559,438 shares of our common stock issuable upon exercise of Series B warrants held by the selling stockholders at an exercise price of \$2.48 per share, (iii) 2,673,652 shares of our common stock issuable upon exercise of the 2011 stock offering (the "Stock Offering") warrants held by the selling stockholders at an exercise price of \$0.78 per share, (iv) 3,755,562 shares of our common stock issuable upon exercise of consulting firm warrants held by the selling stockholders at an exercise price of \$0.78 per share, (iv) 3,755,562 shares of placement agent warrants held by the selling stockholders at an exercise price of \$0.01 per share, (v) 1,120,499 shares of our common stock issuable upon exercise of our common stock issuable upon exercise of placement agent warrants held by the selling stockholders at an exercise price of \$0.78 per share, (vi) 464,027 shares of our common stock issuable upon exercise of placement agent warrants are not being offered because they have been either exercised and converted into common stock or expired as of May 28, 2013.
 Common stock outstanding before the offering 25,581,189 shares of common stock (1) Common stock outstanding after the offering 35,154,367 shares of common stock (2) Use of proceeds We will not receive any proceeds from the sale of the common stock by the selling stockholders.
 However, we may receive up to approximately \$8,015,188 in the aggregate upon the exercise of the warrants if the holders exercise them for cash.
 The registration of common stock pursuant to this prospectus does not necessarily mean that any of those shares will ultimately be offered or sold by the selling stockholders.
 We intend to use the proceeds received from any cash exercise of the warrants for working capital and general corporate purposes.
 Trading Symbol ATNM Risk Factors The common stock offered hereby involves a high degree of risk and should not be purchased by investors who cannot afford the loss of their entire investment.
 See "Risk Factors".